 Moscow is a tiny city located in the state of Kansas.
 With a population of 260 people and just one neighborhood, Moscow is the 274th largest community in Kansas.

-Because occupations involving physical labor dominate the local economy, Moscow is generally considered to be a blue-collar town.
-59.00% of the Moscow workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Moscow is a blue-collar town, with 59.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Moscow is a city of construction workers and builders, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Moscow who work in healthcare suport services (9.00%), farm management occupations (8.00%), and office and administrative support (6.00%).

-Moscow is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Moscow does not have a public transit system used by locals to get to and from work.

 The citizens of Moscow have a very low rate of college education: just 8.26% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.